megamika/Cleanser_Project/Vault/Abilities/Monster abilities/Infection/2nd tier infection.md

-2nd tier infection can infect humans who wear a [[Respirator]] and they will also keep their ability to weild [[Weapons]] so they will attack [[Humans]] with whatever weapon they had equipped without any regard for their life.
+2nd tier infection can infect humans who wear a [[Respirator]] and they will also keep their ability to weild [[Weapons]] so they will attack [[Human]] with whatever weapon they had equipped without any regard for their life.